Omarh90/Image-Processing-OCR-and-Numeric-Integration/README.md

 1) Press print screen button.
 2) In graphic editor (e.g. MS Paint), crop out everything but analytical program window and save as png file.
-3) Double-click on 'integrate_beta', or in python:
+3) Double-click on 'integrate_alpha', or in python:
 ```
 >>> import integrate_beta
 ```